-Case reviews will identify areas where the handling of NHS workers’ concerns did not meet the standards of accepted good practice in supporting speaking up and recommendations will be made to NHS organisations to take appropriate action where they have failed to follow good practice.
+Case reviews identify areas where the handling of NHS workers’ concerns do not meet the standards of accepted good practice in supporting speaking up and make recommendations to NHS organisations to take appropriate action where they have failed to follow good practice.
 Case reviews will also commend areas of good practice.

 Case review referrals can be sent to the National Guardian’s Office by email to: email@example.com

 When referring by email we recommend that you use the downloadable referral form below.
 Using this form will assist us in promptly processing your referral

 Case review news

 Revised case review process provides more ways to respond to workers’ referrals

 Phase Two of the National Guardian’s Office (NGO) case review process incorporates learning and improvement from an evaluation of our original pilot process.
 At the heart of the new process are more ways the office can respond to the referrals we receive.